cemmersb/PapyrusSoaML/README.md

 Credits
 -------
 Thanks to Sebastien Gerard for providing a great tutorial on how to create a custom profile.
-If you want to read more on how to create your own, custom profile, please visit: http://www.eclipse.org/papyrus/usersTutorials/resources/PapyrusUserGuideSeries_AboutUMLProfile_v1.0.0_d20120606.pdf
+If you want to learn more about how to create a custom profile, please visit: http://www.eclipse.org/papyrus/usersTutorials/resources/PapyrusUserGuideSeries_AboutUMLProfile_v1.0.0_d20120606.pdf